M4GNV5/PointerScript/LanguageDoc.md

 ## CallExpression
 Calls a function.

 When calling a native function you can also specify the return type.
-This is necesarry for functions that return floats and handy for functions that return pointers or signed integers that are not `int64_t`'s.
+This is necessary for functions that return floats and handy for functions that return pointers or signed integers that are not `int64_t`'s.
 ```js
 //Identifier '(' ArgumentList ')'
 //Identifier '!'
 TypeName '(' ArgumentList ')'